Navatusein/GTNH-OC-Black-Hole-Control/README.md

 In the `maxCyclesCount` field you specify number of spacetime addition cycles.
 Each cycle is 30 seconds.
 Use the calculator to calculate consumption.
 [Link to calculator](https://www.desmos.com/calculator/yrnt694v3h)

+> [!CAUTION]
+> For a stable “Superdense Magnetohydrodynamically Constrained Star Matter Plate”
+> craft, specify 27 cycles in the `maxCyclesCount` field

 ```lua
   controller = blackHoleController:newFormConfig({
     blackHoleSeedsTransposerAddress = "aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa", -- Address of transposer which provide black hole seeds.